Help/FAQs/Rules

 Props?
 Costumes?

-Whereas Theatre performances allow audiences to observe a fully realized “world” of the play through technical elements such as scenery, set pieces (furniture), hand properties (props), costumes, makeup, lighting, and sound; interscholastic Speech contests involve performers giving more audience-focused performance with minimal set pieces (chairs, and for Play Acting, a table), and wearing (neutral) clothing.
+Whereas theatre performances allow audiences to observe a fully realized “world” of the play through technical elements such as scenery, set pieces (furniture), hand properties (props), costumes, makeup, lighting, and sound; interscholastic Speech contests involve performers giving more audience-focused performance with minimal set pieces (chairs, and for Play Acting, a table), and wearing (neutral) clothing.
 We are often asked for the nuance of what constitutes costuming and props, since rules for Speech categories prohibit these items.

 When is it a Costume? #

 In interpretive categories, if contestants wear clothing implied for a particular character or described in the script, that is a costume.
 In group categories, merely dressing alike does not constitute a costume, unless the script calls for it (such as characters who are twins).
 In speech categories, if a student is wearing the attire called for by a particular occasion or topic, that is a costume.
-However, in Demonstration Speaking, students should wear attire appropriate to what is being demonstrated.
+However, in Informative/Demonstration Speaking, students should wear attire appropriate to what is being demonstrated.

 Usage of the Floor #

 The rules are silent with regard to touching the floor or lying on the floor.
 It is a choice performers may make.
 Although students may not be disqualified for touching the floor, judges can take movement into consideration in the overall evaluation of a student’s performance.
+This might be a critique of being visible to the audience, or excessive movement that distracts from the narrative.

 , ,

-Updated on 01/02/2024
+Updated on 09/01/2025

 How helpful was this article?